Peteroxy/Mern-stack-to-do-list-local-host-endpoints/README.md

 **OVERVIEW**

 The Task Manager API is built on Node.js and uses MongoDB as its underlying database.
 It follows RESTful principles, offering a straightforward interface for interacting with tasks.
 Each task in the system contains essential information, including a title, description, status (pending or completed), and creation date.
+The front end was built using React.js

 **USER STORIES**